nabz78350/backtesting/ReadMe.md

 ```python
 signal = signal[P].groupby(GICS['gicsect'],axis=1).apply(center)
 ```
-I'll try to write more documentation
+I'll try to write more documentation.
+All simulated pnls can be found in pnl_correlation.ipynb

 If you see any non-sense, stupidities or anything wrong or supsicious, please reach !